C-MOOR/C-MOOR_Template/.github/automatic-issues/templates-to-edit.md

 - [ ] `01-intro.Rmd` - replace the information there with information pertinent to this new course.
 - [ ] `02-chapter_of_course.Rmd` - This Rmd has examples of how to set things up, if you don't need it as a reference, it can be deleted.

+### License:
+Your new repository will be set up with a CC-BY 4.0 License.
+If you wish to use a different license and/or to include material that is distributed under a different license, you should:

+- [ ] Update `LICENSE.md`
+- [ ] Update `footer.html`

 ### Files that need to be edited upon adding each new chapter (including upon creating a new course):

 - [ ] `_bookdown.yml` - The list of Rmd files that need to be rendered needs to be updated.
 See [instructions](https://www.ottrproject.org/examples.html#publishing-with-bookdown).